Identifying preferred routes of sharing information on social networks: Route Preference In Information Flow

-To better mimic the real world, we restricted the initiating nodes of the random walks, meaning that only a certain subset of nodes started the chain of retweets by tweeting an original tweet.
-A quarter of the nodes were chosen as the initiating subset of the network, corresponding to the 25\% of the users of X who publish 95\% of the original tweets on this platform \cite{mcclain2021behaviors}.
+To better mimic the real-world, we restricted the initiating nodes of the random walks, meaning that only a certain subset of nodes started the chain of retweets by tweeting an original tweet.
+A quarter of the nodes were chosen as the initiating subset of the network, corresponding to the 25\% of the users of X who publish 95\% of the original tweets on this platform~\cite{mcclain2021behaviors}.
 Finally, we used a different number of total steps for the random walk of each hashtag.
 The number of steps for each simulation ensemble was chosen so that the distribution of the ratio of total retweets to the number of participating users of the hashtags of the real world data was satisfied.

-After performing the retweet simulation as such, it is time to apply the preference existence measures mentioned in sections \ref{sssec:jaccard} and \ref{sssec:similarity} on each pair of the hashtags both for real data (which have been halved as explained above) and their simulated counterparts separately.
+After performing the retweet simulation as such, it is time to apply the preference existence measures mentioned in Sections \ref{sssec:jaccard} and \ref{sssec:similarity} on each pair of the hashtags both for the empirical data and their simulated counterparts separately.